ashrafzul17/Threat-Modelling-DevSecOps-Project/Attack Scenario 2/Attack 2 Sequence Summary.md

  # Summary MITRE ATT&CK Sequence

 ## Attack Description
-The attacker conducts detailed reconnaissance on the data lake and automated processes within the Solari Health 360 application.
+The attacker conducts detailed reconnaissance on the data lake and automated processes within the Solaris Health 360 application.
 Using advanced techniques, they identify insecure API endpoints and flaws in process automation, enabling them to bypass security controls and access sensitive data stored in the data lake.

 ## Methodology
 The attack sequence below utilizes the MITRE ATT&CK framework along with common techniques tailored to exploit machine processes and data vulnerabilities.